Last updated: April 12, 2021

 A lot of PHP developers got their start using WordPress, and it's easy to go from tweaking WordPress themes to writing plugins to building entire web applications.

 The barrier to entry for PHP is fairly low, so a lot of people learn PHP.
-A lot of people learn it, so then a lot of project get started using it.
+A lot of people learn it, so then a lot of projects get started using it.

 PHP grows up